The northern gate to Kitanomaru-kōen is designated as a national important cultural asset.

 This museum of WWII-era Tokyo gives a sense of everyday life for the common people: how they ate, slept, dressed, studied, prepared for...

 Kitanomaru-kōen (Kitanomaru Park)

-This large park north of the Imperial Palace grounds is home to noteworthy museums as well as the Nihon Budōkan , a legendary concert...
+This large park north of the Imperial Palace grounds is home to noteworthy museums as well as the Nippon Budōkan concert hall.
+The gate...

-Westerners know the 14,000-plus-seat Budōkan as Tokyo's legendary concert hall for big acts from the Beatles to Beck, but it was originally built as the site of martial arts championships (judō, karate, kendō, aikidō) for the 1964 Olympics (budō means 'martial arts').
-These arts are still practised and exhibited here today.
+The 14,000-plus-seat Budōkan, a legendary concert hall for big acts from the Beatles to Beck, was originally built for the martial-arts championships (judō, karate, kendō, aikidō) of the 1964 Olympics (budō means 'martial arts') and will be pressed into service again for the 2020 event.